Kimono: Care

 New, custom-made kimono are generally delivered to a customer with long, loose basting stitches placed around the outside edges.
 These stitches are called shitsuke ito (not to be confused with kazari jitsuke, the small white prickstitching seen along the collar of kurotomesode).
 They are sometimes replaced for storage.
 They help to prevent bunching, folding and wrinkling, and keep the kimono's layers in alignment.

 Like many other traditional Japanese garments, there are specific ways to fold kimono.
 These methods help to preserve the garment and to keep it from creasing when stored.
-Kimono are often stored wrapped in acid-free paper envelopes known as tatōshi.
+Kimonos are often stored wrapped in acid-free paper envelopes known as tatōshi.